fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 3>
 ```
-Note that for the purpose of the examples, we return the raw result(s), which are usually hex strings.
-A due to the Result type, you need to explicitly check the error string before processing the result:
+Note that for the purpose of the examples, we return the raw result(s), which are usually hex strings; due to the Result limitations, you need to explicitly check the error string before processing the result:

 ```rust
     // <snip>